guilhermebkel/uno-game/README.md

 2. Create a new branch locally following the **Git Karma** pattern.
 Ex: feat/my-awesome-feature.
 3. Then, after coding your contribution, make a merge request for your branch.

+## 🗺️ Roadmap
+Since we want to keep improving this game, you are able to see what we plan to do next on our [**Roadmap**](https://github.com/guilhermebkel/uno-game/projects/1).
+Any idea or suggestion of improvement and bug solving is welcome!

 ## 💫 Contributors

 Thanks to all the people who contributed on this project!